EnnioTorre/appbackery-cicd-demo/README.md

 ## Scenario
 A development team is responsible of the development and deployment of a kubernetes native application, this CI/CD pipeline build test and deploy the application to PROD, and, if a git webhook is configured, automatically executed whenever a new commit hits the master branch.

-The YAML file that declares the configuration of the Kubernetes objects needed to deploy the application on different environments are stored together with the application code:
+The YAML files that declares the configuration of the Kubernetes objects needed to deploy the application on different environments are stored together with the application code:

 * [prod templates](https://raw.githubusercontent.com/EnnioTorre/vaadin-demo-bakery-app/master/kubernetes/prod/deployment.yaml)

 * [dev templates](https://raw.githubusercontent.com/EnnioTorre/vaadin-demo-bakery-app/master/kubernetes/dev/deployment.yaml)

-In this way the development team controls how the application starts up, managing differences in the environments, namely, number of replicas, resources settings etc...
+This allows the development team to control how the application starts up, managing differences in the environments, namely, number of replicas, resources settings etc...

 ## Technology stack